Mike-Huggins/quiz-challenge/README.md

 ```
 As a quiz maker
 So that I can challenge users
-I want to be able to create a question with an answer
+I want to be able to create a question with a challenge and an answer
 ```

 ```
 As a player
 So I know if my guess is correct
-I want to be able to verify my answer to a question
+I want to be able to verify my guess to a question
 ```

 ```